coveralls-net/coveralls.net/README.md

 ## Planned

-These are the remaining targets, but I'm not sure how far I will be able to get on my own.
+These are the current (hopeful) targets, but I'm not sure how far I will be able to get on my own.
 If you would like to help, please fork this repository

 #### Coverage Tools